For every person who loves the #WFH life, there’s someone else who misses the camaraderie and coffee breaks of the office.

 Whether they’re on Zoom or in person, meetings can sometimes feel a little low energy.
 If you want to wake your team up and start the meeting on a high note, then try playing a quick game or live contest.

-The goal of these games is to people’s brains working, introduce some friendly competition, and share a laugh before getting down to work.
+The goal of these games is to people’s brains working, introduce some friendly team competition, and share a laugh before getting down to work.
 Here's a great selection of quick brain-teasers and puzzles that are free to play.

 You can also use the platform to create your own games, including live quizzes with team rewards.